 - (b) All legislative measures, except those assigned to the Consent Calendar, those assigned short debate status by a standing or special committee, and floor amendments, referred to the House from a committee, or discharged from a committee, are automatically assigned standard debate status, subject to subsection (c) of this Rule.
-A bill, resolution, or joint action motion for final action shall be given short debate status by report of the committee if the bill or resolution was favorably reported by a three-fifths vote of the members present and voting, including those voting "present", subject to subsection (c) of this Rule.
+A bill, resolution, or joint action motion for final action shall be given short debate status by report of the committee if the bill, resolution, or joint action motion was favorably reported by a three-fifths vote of the members present and voting, including those voting "present", subject to subsection (c) of this Rule.
 All floor amendments referred to the House from a committee, or discharged from a committee, are automatically assigned amendment debate status, subject to subsection (c) of this Rule. - (c) Notwithstanding any other provision of these Rules to the contrary (except Rule 44), the debate status of any legislative measure may be changed only (i) by the Speaker, as defined in item (27) of Rule 102, by filing a notice with the Clerk, or (ii) by the Rules Committee by motion approved by a majority of those appointed.
 While a legislative measure is being considered by the House, the debate status may also be changed by unanimous consent.
 No legislative measure, however, may be placed on the Consent Calendar under this Rule.
+No
-No legislative measure, except a floor amendment, may be assigned amendment debate status under this Rule. - (d) The Speaker or Rules Committee, as the case may be, shall notify the Clerk of any action to change the debate status of any legislative measure.
-The Clerk shall cause that information to be reflected on the Daily Calendar on subsequent legislative days, provided the legislative measure is still before the House. - (e) No member shall speak longer than 5 minutes at one time or more than once on the same question except by leave of the House.
-The Principal Sponsor of a measure or a member designated by the Principal Sponsor, however, shall be allowed to open the debate and to close the debate in accordance with subsection (a) of this Rule.
-The provisions of this subsection (e) are subject to and limited by subsections (a), (b), and (c)

-of this Rule.
-A member may yield to another member the time allotted for the member's debate.

-- (f) The Presiding Officer shall allocate the debate on each legislative measure alternately, if possible, between proponents and opponents of the legislative measure under debate. - (g) This Rule may not be suspended.
+- 2 legislative measure, except a floor amendment, may be assigned - 3 amendment debate status under this Rule. - 4 (d) The Speaker or Rules Committee, as the case may be, - 5 shall notify the Clerk of any action to change the debate - 6 status of any legislative measure.
+The Clerk shall cause that - 7 information to be reflected on the Daily Calendar or - 8 subsequent legislative days, provided the legislative measure - 9 is still before the House. - 10 (e) No member shall speak longer than 5 minutes at one time - or more than once on the same question except by leave of the - 12 House.
+The Principal Sponsor of a measure or a member - designated by the Principal Sponsor, however, shall be allowed - 14 to open the debate and to close the debate in accordance with - 15 subsection (a) of this Rule.
+The provisions of this subsection - 16 (e) are subject to and limited by subsections (a), (b), and (c) - of this Rule.
+A member may yield to another member the time - 18 allotted for the member's debate. - 19 (f) The Presiding Officer shall allocate the debate on - 20 each legislative measure alternately, if possible, between - 21 proponents and opponents of the legislative measure under - debate. - 23 (q) This Rule may not be suspended. - 24 (Source: H.R.
+72, 102nd G.A.) - 25 (House Rule 53)